2003–04 Livingston F.C. season

 Season 2003-04 saw Livingston compete in the Scottish Premier League.
 They also reached the semi-finals of the Scottish Cup and won the League Cup.

 Summary

 Livingston finished 9th in the Scottish Premier League during Season 2003–04.
-They went on to win Co-operative Insurance Cup after defeating Hibernian in the final and reached the semi final of the Scottish Cup losing to Celtic.
+They went on to win League Cup after defeating Hibernian in the final, and reached the semi-final of the Scottish Cup losing to Celtic.

-Managers
+Management

 Livingston started the season under Márcio Máximo who had been appointed during the summer.
-On 14 October 2003 he resigned as manager and was replaced by David Hay who led the club to their Co-operative Insurance Cup win.
+On 14 October 2003 he resigned as manager and was replaced by David Hay who led the club to their League Cup win.